 5. Family mediation puts you both in control of what happens next for you.
 No one else is deciding what is the right way forward for both of you and for your children.
 You know yourselves best and it makes sense that you should decide what happens next.
 Family mediation gives you the tools to make the right decisions for you.
 Ultimately you are the people that will have to live with the outcome so it’s important you get the decisions right for you.
 Family mediation can provide support and structure for making decisions so that you feel confident in what you decide should happen next.

 We hope that this helps to further explain why we’re so passionate about family mediation and what the benefits are for couples that use this process.
 Stay tuned to this series of blogs being published every Monday as we’ll be covering other aspects of family mediation in more depth including how children can be involved, and what to do if mediation doesn’t work.
-If you’d like to get these blogs and other resources directly into your inbox then join our free mailing list.
-We also have a separate mailing list for professionals working with separating couples which includes details of our forthcoming training workshops and networking events.
+If you’d like to get our blogs and other supportive resources directly into your inbox you can sign up to our free mailing list.
+We also have a separate mailing list for professionals working with separating couples.
+This will include details of our forthcoming training workshops and networking events.